ArsenijsDanilko/Adsorbase/README.md

     launch()
     ```

 1. Open your browser and navigate to the link provided in the output (usually <http://127.0.0.1:8050/>).
-That's it!.
+That's it !

-1. You can choose the axes of the graph using the dropdowns at the top of the page, and adjust which data appears when hovering your cursor over a data point.
-The data can be filtered according to the conditions in which the adsorbent's characteristics were measured, and you can zoom in or out by simmply click-and-dragging the plot.
+---

+### 2.

+The whole point of this project is the interactive scatter plot in the center of the page.
+Each data point represents one adsorbent species Hovering your mouse over a data point lets you know about the adsorbent

 ---